glugmvit/glugmvit.github.io/_posts/2019-04-29-flutter-start.md

 This was a lot of information to process, and it’s okay to read it a few more times to completely understand it.
 Try changing a few values to see how things work.

-#### For Android developers: Notice how this system completely removes the need for IDs for views.
-Any change must be stored in a variable because unlike Java/Kotlin development, the text in a field cannot be fetched any time we want it from the view itself.💫
+##### For Android developers: Notice how this system completely removes the need for IDs for views.
+Any change must be stored in a variable because unlike Java/Kotlin development, the text in a field cannot be fetched any time we want it from the view itself. 💫

 ## Conclusion
 Flutter might seem hard at first because it’s a very sharp change from normal Android/iOS app development, but it simplifies a lot of things that bugged developers before.